sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 [OPTION END]
 [OPTION BEGIN [Linux]]

-1. Make sure your `package.json` is using `@sap/cds 6.0.1` or newer and you have `@sap/cds-dk 6.0.1` or newer globally installed:

-    To check it, do the following in your project directory:
-    1. Run `npm install` to install your local package
-    2. Run `cds version` to see the globally installed `@sap/cds-dk` and your locally installed `@sap/cds`

-    To upgrade, run:
-    1. `npm install @sap/cds@>=6`
-    2. `npm install -g @sap/cds-dk@>=6`

-2. Follow the instructions for your preferred way of installing kubectl at [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+Follow the instructions for your preferred way of installing kubectl at [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

 [OPTION END]